AJS-development/OpenAgar/README.md

 ## Another Note
 This game is different and is not Agar.io or Ogar.
 It is similar, but very different.
 We are making a unique game.

-## PS
-This program runs more than one process.
-The child processes are made to kill themselves when their parent is dead (I know that sounds very unethical), but sometimes, they refuse to die.
-So you may want to take a look at all your processes via process managers.
-All of the processes are named node.
-On my mac, I use `sudo killall node`.